 📍 Middlesex, Harefield, Uxbridge UB9 6UX.

-19. Emmetts Garden
+18. Emmetts Garden

 Though this spot may technically be in Kent, there’s no doubt that it should be an essential location for a daytrip at this time of year.
-As you meander through the historic Edwardian estate, you’ll be dumbstruck by the waves and waves and waves of blue, covering the land like an ocean; gifting you the unrivalled site of Spring.
+As you meander through the historic Edwardian estate, you’ll be dumbstruck by the waves and waves and waves of blue, covering the land like an ocean; gifting you the unrivalled sight of Spring.

 📍 Ide Hill, Sevenoaks TN14 6BA.

-20. Penn Wood
+19. Penn Wood

-Penn Street is a quaint, unassuming Buckinghamshire village area with a pair of pubs offering a mean Sunday Roast.
 Venture across the square, into the Penn Wood and you’ll find the bluebell wonderland that awaits you through the Spring.
 If you’re venturing here from the city, it’s likely you’ll need to drive.
 But, as short daytrips outside busy London go, there aren’t many better for bluebell hunting.

 📍 Penn Street, Amersham.